 ICANN must be able to manage and address risks (including possible legal defense).

-Risk assessment of projects receiving grants may be conducted.
+Risk assessment of projects receiving grants must be conducted.

 ICANN must design and implement verification procedures to ensure compliance of the funds disbursements with the approved objective, irrespective of the mechanism retained to organize the evaluation and disbursement.